hdShang/arxiv-daily/docs/cs-CL/2025-06-24/papers/250619599v1-eccot-a-framework-for-enhancing-effective-cognition-via-chain-of-tho.md

 ---
 layout: default
-title: ECCoT: A Framework for Enhancing Effective Cognition via Chain of Thought in Large Language Model
+title: "ECCoT: A Framework for Enhancing Effective Cognition via Chain of Thought in Large Language Model"
 ---

 # ECCoT: A Framework for Enhancing Effective Cognition via Chain of Thought in Large Language Model